evilcloud/PWgo/README.md

 ## What is it?

-This is a password generator, based somewhat on principles of xkcd password strength comic
+It's a password generator, based somewhat on principles of xkcd password strength comic

 ![](README_assets/password_strength.png)

-The original comic is [here](https://xkcd.com/936/)
+The original comic can be found [here](https://xkcd.com/936/)

-It generates passwords, usernames, and for fun, two word combos, that _may or may not_ [mean something](https://www.sciencedirect.com/science/article/abs/pii/S0010945208001391).
+Password Machine generates passwords, usernames, and two word combos, that _may or may not_ [mean something](https://www.sciencedirect.com/science/article/abs/pii/S0010945208001391).

 This was a personal project, later filled with features requested by a close person.
 In my view this is by far the best password generator I have personally seen.
 Why?
 Because once in a while we are forced to enter the passwords manually, despite our password managers placing them into the clipboard, and when this starts, I get extremely annoyed to constantly shift attention between my password manager and the input field, grabbing only couple of random alphanumeric characters at a time.
 Here once or two views is sufficient to retype a 40 charachter long string.
 All this without sacrifising the safety.